ucsd-cse131-f19/ucsd-cse131-f19.github.io/pa2/index.md

 #### The check function

 Production compilers typically separate checking from code generation rather than interleaving them (as we did in Anaconda).
-To suppor this, Boa's implementation comes with a function, `check`, whose purpose is to check your program before compilation. `check` should to return a list of strings containing an exact series of error messages.
+To support this, Boa's implementation comes with a function, `check`, whose purpose is to check your program before compilation. `check` should to return a list of strings containing an exact series of error messages.
 We will be testing against this